 • IVR editor: In addition to customizable call menus, RingCentral’s IVR tools allow you to visualize call flows by building phone trees and can be integrated into a variety of third-party workflow apps.

-• Plentiful hardware options: Use some of RingCentral’s certified VoIP phones or bring your own, as several providers support BYOD.
+• Hardware options: Use some of RingCentral’s certified VoIP phones or bring your own, as several providers support BYOD.

-• Flexible functionality: RingCentral’s software enables a host of convenient features that allow you to reconfigure your setup and make changes on the fly, such as hot desking, call monitoring, whispering, barging, and shared lines.
+• Flexible functionality: RingCentral’s software offers a host of convenient features that let you reconfigure your setup and make changes on the fly, including hot desking, call monitoring, whispering, barging, and shared lines.

 Zoom logo.